 }

-As mentioned earlier, the above exception handler will handle all exceptions, either instance of a given class or sub-classes of argument exceptions.
-But, if we want to configure @ExceptionHandler for multiple exceptions of different types, then we can specify all such exceptions in form of an array.
+As mentioned earlier, the above exception handler will handle all exceptions, either instances of a given class or sub-classes of argument exceptions.
+But, if we want to configure @ExceptionHandler for multiple exceptions of different types, we can specify all such exceptions in the form of an array.

 @ExceptionHandler({NullPointerException.class, ArrayIndexOutOfBoundsException.class, IOException.class})